codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 We've implemented each of the handlers as separate, named functions.
 You could implement both as inline functions, but again, it's a stylistic choice to improve readability.
 Also, by writing each handler as a named function, the list of the functions passed to the router is almost self-documenting, telling us the steps the route takes.
 Lastly, we can also re-use each of the handlers in other routes if we need to.

 The first handler, `addNewGame`, uses a SQL `INSERT` query to create a new database row.
 Note the `?` placeholders in the query.
 This feature of the [MySQL2](https://www.npmjs.com/package/mysql2) package allows us to pass in arguments to the query, instead of concating the query with our incoming values.
 The values passed in from the client can be found on the `req.body` object, neatly parsed into JSON by Express.
 We can pass these values in an array as an argument to the query function.
-The function will substitute each `?` for a value, in order that are passed in the array.
+The function will substitute each `?` for a value, in the order that they are passed in the array.
 We use a function `queryResults` as we did for the `get` route, as our callback.
 Note here that the `results` parameter on this occasion will have an object of stats and information on the `INSERT` operation.
 One of the fields is `insertId`, which is the automatically assigned `id` of the new record in the database.
 We add this to the `req.body` object, and then call `next()` to pass control to the next handler, `returnGameById`.

 The handler `returnGameById` queries the database for the newly created object, using the `id` field we added to the `req.body` object in the first handler.
 In the callback for the query, `queryResults`, we return the database row as a JSON object, using the [`res.json`](http://expressjs.com/en/5x/api.html#res.json) method.